 In the upper right corner there are 3 stacked dots.
 Please click on it and then choose “Profile Options”.

-This will open another screen where we will uncheck the first box and then click “Done”.
+This will open another screen where we will check mark the first box and then click “Done”.

-If you’ve gotten this far, the rest assured we’re almost done and everything is going according to the plan.
+If you’ve gotten this far, then rest assured we’re almost done and everything is going according to the plan.

 What we have done is opened up the pack to modificaiton by us.
 Literally we are now in mod pack developer mode.